torognes/vsearch/man/commands/vsearch-fastq_chars.1.md

      T   11610889  33.1%     24
 ```

-For each quality symbol, `--fastq_chars` gives the ASCII
+For each quality symbol, `--fastq_chars` gives the ASCII value of the
-value of the symbol, its relative frequency, and the number of times a
+symbol (see `ascii(7)`), its relative frequency, and the number of
-*k*-mer of that symbol appears at the end of quality strings.
-The
+times a *k*-mer of that symbol appears at the end of quality
-length of the *k*-mer can be set with the option `--fastq_tail` (4 by
+strings.
+The length of the *k*-mer can be set with the option
-default).
+`--fastq_tail` (4 by default).
 For example:

 ```text
 Char  ASCII    Freq       Tails